 How to Grow Sage

-Sage will tolerate most conditions as long as it has plenty of sun.
+Sage will grow in most conditions as long as it has plenty of sun.
 It does best in a well-prepared bed with plenty of organic matter (such as well-rotted animal manure or homemade compost) incorporated into it.

 Sage takes a long time to grow from seed, so it is best bought as a young plant and transplanted straight into the garden.
 Alternatively, you can propagate sage from another plant by taking cuttings.